This post may include affiliate links; for details, see our disclosure policy.

 You can if you’d like!
 You can thread your shrimp onto skewers before you grill it, which in theory makes it easier to turn.
 We find that shrimp tends to spin on metal skewers, making it harder to manage on the grill.
 It also takes some time to thread it onto skewers, if you’re using wooden skewers they need to be soaked first so they don’t burn.

 Head to this Grilled Shrimp Skewers recipe if you want to use skewers.
 But skipping them makes it quicker and easier!

 How long to grill shrimp

-The cook time for this recipe is seriously quick.
+The cook time for this recipe is extremely quick.
 It takes just 3 to 5 minutes to grill shrimp, using medium-high direct heat (375 to 400 degrees).
 Timing will depend on the exact temperature, whether you’re cooking with the shell on, and how big the shrimp are.

-For this recipe, we used shrimp that were 26 to 30 per pound size.
+For this recipe, we used medium shrimp that were 26 to 30 per pound size.
 We’ve tested it both with shrimp in the shell and shell off, and both turned out wonderfully.

 How to thaw frozen shrimp

 How to thaw frozen shrimp?
 There are a two different options depending on when you start:

 - Night before: If you think ahead, simply place the frozen shrimp in the refrigerator overnight.